 This programme is accredited by the Chartered Institute of Ecology and Environmental Management.

-If you have an queries about the course, or wish to book a time to Skype with Paul Rooney, the Course Director, to discuss the course and/or your application, please email: geography@hope.ac.uk.
+If you have any queries about the course, or wish to book a time to meet on-line using Zoom with Rev. Paul Rooney, the Course Director, to discuss the course and/or your application, please email: compscienv@hope.ac.uk

 Principles and theories of ecology and environmental management (20 credits)